 Porthcurno Telegraph Museum (www.porthcurno.org.uk) is open daily during the season, with restricted openings off-season; admission is £5.50.
 The Minack Theatre

 (www.minack.com) has performances every weekday from mid-May to mid-September; when no performance is scheduled, it is open to sightseers for £3.50.

 The St. Ives Park and Ride is at St. Erths Station, 4 miles to the south, and runs once or twice an hour between 6 a.m. and 10 p.m.; at £4 per adult return, it’s cheaper than the cliff-top parking lot.
 This local chugger spends 14 minutes following the coast into the center of town, a scenic and convenient location hard by the quay.
 Consult Britain’s National Rail Web site for schedules (www.nationalrail.co.uk).

 Lands End (www.landsend-landmark.co.uk) charges £4 to park, plus a separate admission for each of its attractions; a combined ticket costs £10.95 for an adult and £6.95 for a child.

 Penwith’s most famous spot is Lands End.
 When good maps became available during the 18th century, this remote point stole the title of “most south-westerly” from nearby Cape Cornwall—and immediately became a national tourist attraction.
 Since the 1980s, two succeeding owners have tried to reclaim its former glory, with some success.
-It’s pleasant, clean and airy, with exhibits both entertaining and educational.
-Entrance is by a parking fee no higher than that of the nearby beaches.
-This lets you walk all around, visiting the shops, cafes, a pub and local crafters.
+It’s pleasant, clean and airy, which exhibits both entertaining and educational.
+The entrance is by a parking fee no higher than that of the nearby beaches.
+This lets you walk all around, visiting the shops, cafes, a pub, and local crafters.
 Best yet, you can enjoy its fine cliffs, with a spectacular display of off-shore rock formations—the glory of Penwith.